a2ankitrai/2KX7/Arbit/angular.md

 	`$scope.$apply` re-evaluates all the declared ng-models and applies the change to any that have been altered (i.e. assigned to a new value).

+- Events in angular js?
+What is event loop.

+- What is execution context.